rioshen/assessment-project-redis/README.md

 In the context of Redis the protocol is only used with TCP connections, offering no transport layer security.
 Because of this, all access to the Redis server port should be denied except for "trusted clients inside trusted environments".

-Ideally Redis is deployed in firewall secured locations or listening so only on server processes can talk to them.
-With the drive of cloud based services its possible to assemble an application of any scale very quickly.

-##### 1.2 Vulnerabilities
+In this section I will first illustrate the serious results if the Redis server is installed and deployed as default.
+However, this is not a vulnerability or design flaw of Redis.
+I will discuss the reason to do this.

+Below two sections I will do the Network Attack and Authentication Attack.

+#### Network Attack

-By default, redis listens on all available IP addresses on port 6379, with no configuration required at all.
+By default, Redis listens on all available IP addresses on port 6379, with no configuration required at all.
 No configuration by default is a normal state of NoSQL databases if you downloaded the software and installed it yourself.
 This is convenient for developers, however, sometimes in doing so developers may forget about the need for configuration.

 Below is a scanning script I will use as a demonstration: